 Sri Lanka: In Sri Lanka, the shift toward IP based networks has had an impact primarily through reduced operational costs.
 IP networks require less legacy circuit switch infrastructure, and maintenance/operational expenses for some traditional systems have declined as operators migrate to more efficient packet switched technologies.
 Thus, “Reduced operational costs” is a clear effect.
 There is also evidence that service offerings have expanded (e.g. broadband, faster mobile data, better quality voice services) and pricing models have gradually evolved (flat rate, bundles, data centric plans).
 While the transition is not yet complete or uniform, these combined effects suggest that all proposed options of this specific question is relevant in Sri Lanka’s case, though with varying degrees of realization across different service types.

 The migration toward IP-based networks in Sri Lanka has led to noticeable shifts in how voice services are priced, though traditional voice tariffs have not universally collapsed.
 There is a trend toward bundling voice with data plans at flat or periodic rates, reflecting a move away from pure per-minute or per-usage charging.
 Additionally, competitive pressures and the availability of cheaper alternatives via data/VoIP have encouraged operators to keep voice tariffs relatively stable or modestly reduced rather than dramatic drops.
-Therefore, option (b) “Shift towards bundled voice and data plans at flat rates” also accurately captures the current trajectory.
+“Shift towards bundled voice and data plans at flat rates” also accurately captures the current trajectory.
 Some legacy voice tariffs remain, particularly for fixed voice in areas less served by newer network technologies.

 Data pricing in Sri Lanka has become more competitive and more flexible in response to increasing demand and the move to IP-networked services.
 There is wider availability of high-volume data plans, more bundled data + voice or fixed-broadband + mobile combinations, and better offerings in terms of speed and speed/usage tiers.
 Regulatory oversight (through TRCSL) and competition among mobile and fixed operators have pushed prices downward, especially for mobile broadband.
 The regulatory framework, policy commitments, and broadband penetration metrics show that Sri Lanka is seeking to make data more affordable and accessible, especially in rural and underserved areas.